napcs/lessonmd/README.md

 ├── extensions              <- Custom GoldMark extensions
-│   ├── commandblocks       <- Parser and HTML renderer for command blocks │   ├── inlinehighlight     <- Parser and HTML renderer for inline highlighting │   └── outputblocks        <- Parser and HTML renderer for output blocks ├── go.mod
+│   ├── commandblocks       <- Parser and HTML renderer for command blocks │   ├── inlinehighlight     <- Parser and HTML renderer for inline highlighting │   ├── notices             <- Parser and HTML renderer for notices │   └── outputblocks        <- Parser and HTML renderer for output blocks ├── go.mod
 └── go.sum